kahakai/kahakai.me/content/about.md

 I'm highly adaptable, passionate about technology, dedicated to work I do, and I excel at communicating with both developers from the team I’m in and other teams.

-Today I’m looking for an opportunity as a Software Engineer in backend specialized in Go and Elixir to make a transition from mobile app development to backend development.
-I have about 2 years of non-professional Go experience and about 1 year of non-professional Elixir experience, and I’m open to considering any opportunity that will allow me to deepen the knowledge.
+Today I’m looking for an opportunity as a Software Engineer in backend to make a transition from mobile app development to backend development.
+Recent experience includes 2 years of professional Python experience, about 2 years of non-professional Go experience, and 1 year of non-professional Elixir experience, and I’m open to considering any opportunity that will allow me to deepen the knowledge with backend technologies.

 I use Neovim btw.